 impacted public transit in San Francisco and the SFMTA has developed the Transportation Recovery Plan (TRP) to strategically respond to the crisis.
 The TRP makes the best use of the SFMTA's limited resources to adapt its transportation services to minimize risk to its employees and the public, meet changing health guidance and transportation needs and support a strong economic recovery.
-Among TRP measures are strategies that enable efficient modes of transportation, like the Slow Streets Program, temporary emergency transit lanes, and temporary bike improvements.
+Among other measures, the TRP incorporates efficient modes of transportation through tools like bike lanes, Slow Streets, and transit lanes.
 SFMTA's Slow Streets program is designed to provide more space for social distancing by limiting through traffic on certain residential streets.
-Throughout the city.

-over thirty corridors have been planned or implemented as a Slow Street by adding signage and other improvements to these streets to help minimize through vehicle traffic and prioritize walking/biking.
+Throughout the city, over thirty corridors have been planned or implemented as a Slow Street by adding signage and other improvements to these streets to help minimize through vehicle traffic and prioritize walking/biking.
 This program also helps the City towards its Vision Zero goals of prioritizing street safety and eliminating traffic deaths by 2024.